au-ts/microkit_tutorial/website/src/part4.md

 # Part 4 - Virtual machines

-*Note: virtual machines are currently an experimental feature of Microkit*

 Now that you have a playable Wordle, you will notice that the word to guess is always "hello" and does not change.
 That is a bit boring and not realistic.